MaartenGr/BERTopic/docs/getting_started/embeddings/embeddings.md

 # Embedding Models
 BERTopic starts with transforming our input documents into numerical representations.
-Althought there are a number of ways this can be achieved, we typically use sentence-transformers (`"all-MiniLM-L6-v2"`) as it is quite capable of capturing the semantic similarity between documents.
+Although there are many ways this can be achieved, we typically use sentence-transformers (`"all-MiniLM-L6-v2"`) as it is quite capable of capturing the semantic similarity between documents.

-However, there is not one perfect embedding model and you might want to be using something entirely different for you use case.
+However, there is not one perfect embedding model and you might want to be using something entirely different for your use case.
 Since BERTopic assumes some independence among steps, we can allow for this modularity:

 <p align=center>
 <img src="embeddings.svg">